-NMF can be used as a dimensionality reduction pre-processing step in classification, regression, clustering, and other mining tasks.
+NMF can be used as a pre-processing step for dimensionality reduction in classification, regression, clustering, and other mining tasks.
 Scoring an NMF model produces data projections in the new feature space.
 The magnitude of a projection indicates how strongly a record maps to a feature.